-In 2019, the Environmental Steering Committee was mainly in charge of climate-related issues.
-However, with the launch of our new sustainability strategy in Q4 2019, we also adjusted our governance structure and transitioned the responsibility for climate-related issues towards the Carbon Action Goal Group as part of the Sustainability Forum.
+With the launch of our new sustainability strategy in Q4 2019, we adjusted our governance structure and transitioned the responsibility for climate-related issues from the Environmental Steering Committee to the Carbon Action Goal Group as part of the Sustainability Forum.
 Both committees lie directly below management board.
+The Environmental Steering Committee was dissolved by 2020.
+This change was conducted to raise the responsibility for Sustainability to our Management Board, align all future activities along our new sustainability strategy and built a corresponding and clear governance structure that allowed integrating sustainability into all business units.